 Snapping turtles can just be left along to do their business but, in some instances, they should be removed.
 You can call animal control and they will attempt using turtle traps.
 You can also try it yourself.
 Approach quietly from the rear and carefully slide your hands under the back edges of the shell on either side–DO NOT pick the turtle up by the tail.
 Large snapping turtle control may require two adults to lift.

 Is Controlling Turtles Necessary?

 Most species of turtle wouldn’t hurt a fly.
 Let me amend that.
 They wouldn’t hurt a human.
 Allowing a female to make a nest in your garden is an excellent teaching tool for children and will delight them at hatching time.

 The young will leave your landscape after hatching and head for the nearest body of water, never to be seen again.
 This means you have a rare opportunity to witness a fascinating part of the animal’s life cycle.

-My advice is to get some chicken wire and make a dome over the nest to protect it from raccoons, possums and other nest raiders.
-Then sit back and wait until about 3 months have passed.
+My advice is to get some chicken wire and make a dome over the nest to protect it from raccoons, possums, and other nest raiders.
+Then sit back and wait until about three months have passed.
 Soon, you can view the emergence of the tiny turtles and watch as they march out of your life into a more natural setting.